 How can we evaluate whether our Feast is 'good' or not?
-Using God's criticism of Israel's feasts in Amos 5, John Ritenbaugh shows that the pilgrimage locations of Bethel, Beersheba, and Gilgal provide instruction about what God wants us to learn from His feasts.
+God's criticism of Israel's feasts in Amos 5 teaches what God wants us to learn from His feasts.

-The book of Amos is an astounding prophecy, closely paralleling the conditions in modern Israel today.
-This first part deals with introductory materials, Israel's covenant responsibilities, God's judgment and how unrighteousness affects society.
+The book of Amos is an astounding prophecy, closely paralleling the conditions in the Western world today.
+Amos reveals how unrighteousness undermines society.

 John Ritenbaugh reiterates that the "favorite-son status" of Israel was conditional, based upon accepting the terms of their covenant with God.
 Unfortunately, both ancient and modern Israel have placed their trust in wealth or material things rat. . .